What's the Difference Between Chinos and Khakis?

 So don't take any of this as gospel.
-There's no real guarantee that chinos from Brand A are going to be lighter and dressier than khakis from Brand B. You'll have to look at the specific trousers and see what their materials and details look like for yourself.
+There's no real guarantee that chinos from Brand A are going to be lighter and dressier than khakis from Brand B. You'll have to look at specific types of pants, see what their materials and details look like for yourself.

 But in general – khakis, sturdy and utilitarian.
 Chinos, lighter and a bit dressier.
 Khakis will look more blocky; chinos more streamlined.
 Or at least that's the theory.

 A Quick History of Khakis